Divorce Litigation

 The spouse filing for divorce – also known as the petitioner – must notify their spouse of their intent to divorce.
 If the respondent agrees to sign, required paperwork can be sent directly to the spouse.
 Generally, legal papers are served by a Constable or a private process server.
 There are also ways of serving spouses that cannot be located or are avoiding our clients.

-Now, lets consider the other face of the coin: One should call a divorce attorney immediately after being served.
-The respondent has a limited time to take action; if a spouse fails to respond within the specified amount of time, he/she could possibly face a default judgment.
+Now, consider the other face of the coin: One should call a divorce attorney immediately after being served.
+The respondent has a limited time to take action; if a spouse fails to respond within the specified amount of time, a default judgment could be the result.

 Uncontested Vs. Traditional Divorce